-What better way to invite friends and fans than with a personalized ticket invitation, with information on the place, date, and time?
-Encourage guests to wear their favorite team's colors, hats, or jerseys.
-Have some sports team face paint on hand to really get people in the spirit of the game.
+What better way to invite friends and fans than with baseball-themed invitations?
+Customize your invite with the party details, including date, place and time.
+Encourage guests to wear their fan gear in support of your (or the opposing) team.
+Be sure to have face paint on hand to really get your guests in the spirit of the game.

 Decorate your party space with baseball decorations or your team's colors.